 Here are the 5 lessons I learned on the journey to becoming a published author:

 Lesson #1: Seek professional help

 After making the decision to write about my life, I had no idea where to start.
 Online research directed me to the Australian Writers Centre (AWC) where I enrolled in a Life Writing class with Patti Miller.
 A good decision, as the course helped me to get from zero to 75,000 words in about 10 months.

 If you want to embark on a long-form writing project, I highly recommend enrolling in a course (check out AWC or Writing NSW) or engaging a writing coach to help you get off the ground.
 Ghostwriting is another option if writing is not your cup of tea at all.

 Lesson #2: Establish a daily writing routine

-The first thing I learned in the writing class was to establish a daily writing habit by setting either a word count goal (to write 500 words, for example) or a time goal (to write for half an hour a day).
+The first thing I learned in the writing class was to get into the habit of daily writing by setting a goal to write 500 words a day.
+You can also choose to write for an hour, for example.
 The point is to sit down and start writing.
-Sometimes, the words flow, other times they don't and you keep staring at an empty screen for half an hour.
-It doesn't matter.
-What matters is to establish the habit of writing daily.
+Sometimes, the words flowed, other times they didn't and I kept staring at an empty screen for half an hour.
+The point is to get into the habit of doing it.